Skip to the content.

 Step 1: Start in Mock Mode

-cd shell
+cd demo

 VITE_USE_MOCK=true npm run dev

-Step 2: Create a Simple Component
+Step 2: Create a Document Info Component

-Create a new file shell/src/components/CreateRectangle.vue:
+Create a new file demo/src/components/DocumentInfo.vue:

 <template>

-<div class="create-rectangle">
+<div class="document-info">

 </div>